xcape-io/PyProps/PROTOCOL.md

 * `DATA var1=value1 var2=value2` to report sensors or challenge state
 * `REQU command` to send a request to another props
 * `PROG command` to send a program request to the Escape Game controller (**Room** software)
-* `DONE command` to report command has been received and done
+* `DONE command` to report that a command has been received and done
-* `OMIT command` to report unsupported command has been received
+* `OMIT command` to report that an unsupported command has been received and ignored
-* `OVER command` to report an Escape Game challenge has been complete
+* `OVER command` to report that an Escape Game challenge has been complete
 * `MESG any interesting stuff to report`

 ## Author
 **Marie FAURE** (Oct 9th, 2019)
 * company: FAURE SYSTEMS SAS
 * mail: *dev at faure dot systems*